 Raffles are a mainstay of the sneaker world.
 Every week, hundreds of thousands of sneakerheads enter raffles hoping to cop a hyped pair of shoes.
-Discover everything you need to know about sneaker raffles, including how they work, why companies use them, and the alternatives to raffles major brands leverage.
+Discover everything you need to know about sneaker raffles, including how they work, why companies use them, and the alternatives to shoe raffles major brands leverage.
 Plus, learn how Nike, adidas, New Balance, and Foot Locker run their hyped drops.

 Table of Contents

 - Why do companies run raffles for sneakers?